E-Sh4rk/EmeraldACE_tuto/improved-ace-env.md

 Finally, in the last (optional) part, we will add some more components to our ACE environment allowing the former bad egg to automatically be loaded when your save load.

+Thanks to Tino for reporting me some issues and investigating them!

 ## Prerequisite

 - A stable ACE glitch species such as [0x40E9](stable-ace.md) (with its Thumb->ARM bootstrap)